BYLAWS OF THE FIRST PARISH IN BEDFORD

 c. shall maintain the financial records;

-d. shall report to the Parish Committee as requested;
+d. shall report to the Parish Board as requested;

 e. shall make a report for the previous fiscal year at each June meeting of the Parish;

-g. shall be a member of the Parish Committee with full privileges;
+g. shall be a member of the Parish Board with full privileges;

 h. may be bonded.

-b. be responsible for the management of the business affairs and property of the Parish, subject to such directions as they may receive by vote of the Parish;
+b. oversee the management of the business affairs and property of the Parish, subject to such directions as they may receive by vote of the Parish;

 e. nominate candidates for Nominating Committee vacancies, to be elected by the Parish;